 - This event has passed.

-- How the body responds to stress and the effect of the stress reaction.
+- How the body and brain respond to pressure and the effect of the stress reaction.
+How the brain’s survival mechanism produces ‘lower order’ emotional reactions that can be unhelpful in the workplace.
 The balance between good v unhelpful stress.

-- A down-to-earth review of theories and techniques around mindfulness, breathing and relaxation, including clinical evidence of how they impact the stress reaction in the body.
+- The science behind, and benefits of mindfulness and breathing techniques, including scientific evidence of how they impact the brain and the stress reaction.
 A review of the apps and other tools available.

 About the trainer

 Paul Phillips spent many (stress-filled) years working in agencies including Ogilvy, FCB San Francisco and most recently 14 years at VCCP.
 During his last 8 years at VCCP, he founded and ran the specialist healthcare agency VCCP Health, where he first got interested in mental health.